 Who told you that you’ll never know love again?

 Who told you that this was all there is?

 I don’t know when you discovered shame.
 I don’t know when you discovered that there were people who might think you are silly or dumb or not a good writer or a husband or a friend.
 I don’t know what lies you’ve been told by other people or maybe even by yourself.

 But in response to what you are hearing from everyone else, God is still asking the question, “Who told you that you were naked?”

 And He’s still asking us that question because we are not.

 The world may try to tell you a thousand different things today.
-You might close this post and hear a million declarations of what you are or who you’ll always be, but know this.
+You might close this post and hear a million declarations of who you are or who you’ll always be, but know this: